dkharrat/NexusDialog/README.md

 for apps having many form-based screens, since it reduces the boilerplate code to setup the view layout and tying things together in the Activity.
 Currently, it supports Android API 10+

+This library follows [semantic versioning](http://semver.org/).
+Note that since this library is still active in development, new releases might introduce interface-breaking changes, which will be indicated in the changelog.
+NexusDialog 1.0.0 will be the first stable release.

 A Simple Example
 ----------------
 To give you an idea of the simplicity of NexusDialog, here's a screenshot of a simple example: